railduino/zeroconf-lookup/INSTALL.md

 After doing that, you may not move the executable anywhere else (or if you do, run the command again).
 Running `zeroconf_lookup.exe -u` will remove the registry keys again.

-When running the `zeroconf_lookup.exe` executable fot the first time on my *Windows 10* computer, I had to allow the networking in the **Windows Defender Firewall** - you may also have to register with your firewall.
+When running the `zeroconf_lookup.exe` executable for the first time on my *Windows 10* computer, I had to allow the networking in the **Windows Defender Firewall** - you may also have to register with your firewall.

 **That's it - you should be all set up now and the extension should work.**